dmg46664/gwt-polymer-elements/README.md

  1. Run `$ mvn gwt:devmode` to run the demo in SuperDevMode, otherwise run `$ mvn clean package` to build the demo application under `target` directory.
  1. Host the demo either: by running for example `$ serve target/gwt-polymer-demo` (requires [serve](https://npmjs.org/packages/serve)) or deploying the generated `target/gwt-polymer-demo.war` to your favourite servlet container.

+## Project navigation for contribution

+- `npm` is used to fetch all dependencies to build and install the `gwt-api-generator.js` node application.
+- Post installation, `npm` executes the generator which in itself is a build tool written in `gump`.
+See more at [gwt-api-generator](https://github.com/vaadin/gwt-api-generator)
+- The `gwt-api-generator` is instructed to install the bower components, and generate the java classes and maven pom.
+- Finally maven is run to compile and install the rest of the components.

+### Development tips
+When improving this project, it's likely that the workflow will be to make improvements to the `gwt-api-generator` and then rerun it.
+Bear in mind that the npm will use a locally installed version rather than a global one.
+ 1. It may be useful to run `gwt-api-generator$ npm update -g` to reinstall that tool globally.
+ 1. Followed by `gwt-polymer-elements$ gwt-api-generator <arguments>` from this projects root directory.
+Take a look at `package.json` for suggested arguments.